m-mousatat/splat-webgl/README.md

 # Acknowledgements

-Thanks to Animatter15 for his wonderful and well-documented of WebGL viewer.
+Thanks to Animatter15 for his wonderful and well-documented of WebGL repo which helped me establish this viewer on github.